asqude/flexdecrypt/Readme.md

-## iOS App & Mach-O binary decryption
+## iOS App & Mach-O binary decryptio
 This is a decryption tool for research purposes.
 It uses mremap_encrypted to decrypt a file from disk.

 ### Installation